GeoSURGE: Geo-localization using Semantic Fusion with Hierarchy of Geographic Embeddings: Approach

 During inference (Figure~\ref{fig:overview}), GeoSURGE matches the query image's visual features with all features of the learned geographic representation.
 GeoSURGE uses a hierarchical inference process to produce a single prediction that integrates the complete partition hierarchy of Earth’s surface.
 In other words, the location of the query image is predicted via this hierarchical inference process as the location in the partition hierarchy of Earth's surface with the highest similarity to the query image's visual features.

 Specifically, given a query image $x$ with unknown location, GeoSURGE extracts the fused CLS token of its visual representation as a feature vector $\textbf{v}$.
 The extraction process is described in previous sub-sections.
 GeoSURGE then computes the cosine similarity between $\textbf{v}$ and the vectors of each embedding $\mathcal{E}$, which represent the partitions $\rho(\tau_{\textrm{min}},\tau_{\textrm{max}})$ dividing Earth's surface in a hierarchical manner.
-For each geocell $r$ in the finest partition, we compute the product of its similarity by integrating the similarities for each parent geocell $r'$ that contains $r$.
+These similarities are then normalized using softmax to get probabilities.
+For each geocell $r$ in the finest partition, we integrate the probabilities for each parent geocell $r'$ that contains $r$ by computing the product of their probabilities.
 This way integrates similarities across all hierarchy levels, realizing hierarchical inference.